 Nonrepayable grants are awarded to full-time students enrolled in the regular undergraduate program on the basis of financial need and academic achievement and promise.
-Scholarships range from $2,500 to $25,000 annually for full-time enrollment.
+Typically, Bard Scholarships range from $5,000 to $50,000 annually for full-time enrollment.
 Bard scholarships are funded by various philanthropic sources.
 Subject to the wishes of the benefactors, a recipient may be advised of the source of his or her scholarship.
-Named scholarships are listed in the Bard College Catalogue
+Named scholarships are listed in the Bard College Catalogue.

 Distinguished Scientist Scholarship (DSS)

-Each year, four-year scholarships covering up to full tuition are available for academically outstanding high school seniors who are committed to majoring in biology, chemistry, physics, or mathematics as an undergraduate.
-Additional financial aid to cover remaining costs, such as room and board, may be applied for and will be awarded on the basis of need.
-Additional assistance will take the form of a loan or campus employment.
+Each year, four-year scholarships covering up to full tuition are available for academically outstanding high school seniors who are committed to majoring in biology, chemistry, physics, computer science, or mathematics as an undergraduate.
 Scholarship recipients are also eligible for a $1,500 stipend for summer research projects following their sophomore and junior years.

 A student receiving a Distinguished Scientist Scholarship must major in the Division of Science, Mathematics, and Computing, maintain a 3.3 grade average, and earn at least 32 credits per year.

 Applicants must complete the DSS Supplemental Application Form in order to be considered for this award.
-This supplement should be submitted directly to the Office of Admission with your application.
+This supplement should be submitted directly to the Office of Admission by January 1.

 Students can send forms via fax (845-758-5208) or e-mail (firstname.lastname@example.org), or by mail to: